imtiaz101325/imtiaz101325/README.md

 7+ years web applications.
 6 years building SPA with React and 1+ year using Lightning.js.
 1+ year in OTT and 1+ year in CTV.
 Data and Analytics enthusiast.

 # Short Bio
 I am a Front-end developer working professionally for around 7 years.
 I started my career at a time when React was getting popular.
 Having taught myself enough JavaScript, I found many opportunities to work on single page web applications.
 I continued specializing in single page web application development in React while exploring various industries.
-I and now in the OTT and CTV space where I am learning a lot while having a lot of fun.
+I am now in the OTT and CTV space where I am learning a lot while having a lot of fun.

 Apart from that I have a passion for data and analytics.
 I know enough Python and R to be dangerous and spend some of my free time learning data analysis with various tools.